- 2 minutes to read

 - Create a Calculated Property

 - Use a Multiline Editor for String Properties

 - Add an Item to the Navigation Control

 - Implement Property Value Validation in the Application Model

 - Localize UI Elements

 - Add an Editor to a Detail View

 - Change Field Visibility in a List View

-If the required option is not available in the Model Editor, you can directly access the options of used controls.
-Review the Access Editor Settings and Access Grid Control Properties lessons to learn more on this approach.
+If the required option is not available in the Model Editor, you can directly access the options of controls used in the application.
+Review the following topics to learn more: